seladb/ToyVpn-PcapPlusPlus/README.md

 - The `--target` is not mandatory.
 Use it only if you want to build PcapPlusPlus for a specific target
 - The script takes a few minutes to run and will build PcapPlusPlus libraries for API version 29 on all 4 targets (`arm64-v8a`, `armeabi-v7a`, `x86`, `x86_64`)
 - The libraries and PcapPlusPlus header files will be copied to this location: `app/libs/pcapplusplus`

-__TBD__: in the next release of PcapPlusPlus Android will be officially supported so you'll be able to take the pre-compiled libraries directly from PcapPlusPlus release page instead of building them yourself

 ### Step 2: Build and run the server
 ToyVpn has 2 parts: